zombrax1/bot/README.md

 ## Installation Steps

+> [!NOTE]
+> There are some known issues with onnxruntime + an outdated visual c++ library. to overcome this, install the latest version of visual c++.

+> [!IMPORTANT]
-**IMPORTANT:** The current version of the bot will create a back up your database folder to db.bak automatically, so you no longer need to worry about it.
+> The current version of the bot will create a backup of your database folder to `db.bak` automatically during updates, so you do not need to worry about it anymore

-1.  **🛑 Stop the Bot:** Ensure your Discord bot `main.py` script is not currently running.
+1.  **🛑 Stop the Bot:** Ensure your Discord bot's `main.py` script is not currently running.

 2.  **⬇️ Download Patch Files:**
     *   Download the updated Python files for the CAPTCHA patch.
 You will need these specific files: